tomwey2/spring-restful-webservice/README.md

 # Task Tracker REST API
-This project implements a REST API server that manages tasks for a tasks tracker system.
+This project implements a REST API server that manages tasks for a task's tracker system.
-The tasks are stored in a H2 in-memory database.
+The tasks are stored in an H2 in-memory database.

 ## Usage
 Build the application with gradle: